Trump fires top U.S. election cybersecurity official who defended security of vote

-SAN FRANCISCO/WASHINGTON (Reuters) - President Donald Trump on Tuesday fired top U.S. cybersecurity official Chris Krebs in a tweet, accusing him without evidence of making a “highly inaccurate” statement affirming the security of the Nov.
-3 election.
+SAN FRANCISCO/WASHINGTON (Reuters) - President Donald Trump on Tuesday fired top U.S. cybersecurity official Chris Krebs in a tweet, accusing him without evidence of making a “highly inaccurate” statement affirming the Nov.
+3 election was secure and rejecting claims of widespread fraud.

-Trump has made unsubstantiated claims of widespread voter fraud and refused to concede defeat to President-elect Joe Biden.
+Trump has made debunked allegations that the election was “rigged” and refused to concede defeat to President-elect Joe Biden.
 His campaign has filed a flurry of lawsuits in battleground states, although election officials in both parties have said they see no evidence of serious irregularities.

 Reuters reported last week that Krebs, who worked on protecting the election from hackers but drew the ire of the Trump White House over efforts to debunk disinformation, had told associates he expected to be fired.

-Trump said on Twitter on Tuesday that Krebs had assured people that the election had been secure when there were “massive improprieties and fraud--including dead people voting, Poll Watchers not allowed into polling locations,” and voting machine errors that flipped votes from Trump to Biden.
+Trump said on Twitter on Tuesday that Krebs had assured people in a “highly inaccurate” statement that the election had been secure when there were “massive improprieties and fraud -including dead people voting, Poll Watchers not allowed into polling locations,” and voting machine errors that flipped votes from Trump to Biden.

 Twitter slapped warning labels on Trump’s tweets, noting: “This claim about election fraud is disputed.”